Theis97/portfolio/README.md

-This is the code for [my portfolio site](https://theis97.github.io/portfolio/).
+This is the code for [my friend's portfolio site](https://theis97.github.io/portfolio/).